Satisfactory Academic Progress Policy

 Course withdraws and formal withdraws from Catawba College will have grades issued as “W” on the academic transcript and there- fore those courses are included in the number of attempted hours.

 Formal Appeal Process

 A student may submit a written statement of appeal for additional financial assistance if he or she feels that special circumstances prevented him or her from meeting the minimum standards of Satisfactory Academic Progress.
 Acceptable appeal requests (per federal regulations) are allowable based on: illness or injury, death of a relative, or other exceptional circumstances.
 Any supporting documents or statements should also be submitted that will provide the Appeals Committee with additional information pertinent to its review.
-The student must complete and submit the Catawba College Satisfactory Academic Progress Appeal Request (this form is provided with revocation letter) along with the written statement from the student to the Office of Financial Aid.
-Family members may not complete this form or request an appeal on the student’s behalf.
-These documents are due to the Financial Aid Office within 3 weeks of being notified or at the very latest 5 days before the first day of classes of the upcoming semester or term.
-The Satisfactory Academic Progress Appeals Committee will review the request form, the student’s written statement, and any other submitted documentation to determine if the student can meet satisfactory academic progress standards by the end of the next term, If the committee determines the student cannot meet the required standards after completion of one term, the appeal will be denied and financial aid will not be reinstated.
-All students will be notified in writing of the Appeals Committee’s decision.
-After an approved appeal notice, the student’s academic progress will be placed on "Probation" and reviewed again at the end of each term to ensure that Satisfactory Academic Progress and the Academic Plan for Improvement is being met.
+The student must complete and submit the Catawba College Satisfactory Academic Progress Appeal Request (this form is provided with revocation letter) along with the written statement from the student, supporting documentation, and an Academic Plan of Improvement from their academic advisor to the Office of Financial Aid.
+Family members may not complete this form or request an appeal on the student's behalf.
+These documents are due to the Financial Aid Office by the deadline stated on the revocation letter.
+The Satisfactory Academic Progress Appeals Committee will review the request form, the student's written statement, and any other submitted documentation to determine if the student can meet satisfactory academic progress standards by the end of the next term, If the committee determines the student cannot meet the required standards after completion of one term, the appeal will be denied and financial aid will not be reinstated.
+All students will be notified in writing of the Appeals Committee's decision.
+After an approved appeal notice, the student's academic progress will be placed on "Probation" and reviewed again at the end of each term to ensure that Satisfactory Academic Progress and the Academic Plan for Improvement is being met.
 Additional information on the Academic Plan for Improvement is provided below.
 Students may not appeal more than once for the same reason.

 Academic Plan for Improvement